owowed/oxi/README.md

 # oxi

-JavaScript library that provide common tools, utilities, helpers to help and ease the development of userscript.
+JavaScript package that provide common tools, utilities, helpers to help and ease the development of userscript.

 ## How to Use

-The main build of the library is available in the `dist` branch.
+The main build of the package is available in the `dist` branch.
 This branch will automatically be updated each time a release is published.

-To use this library, simply add the following lines to your userscript header:
+To use this package, simply add the following lines to your userscript header:

 ```javascript
 // ==UserScript==